Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

 	.. note::

-	   Drivers reset controls to their default value only when the driver is first loaded, never afterwards.
+	   Drivers reset controls to their default value only when the woke driver is first loaded, never afterwards.
     * - __u32
       - ``flags``
       - Control flags, see :ref:`control-flags`.
     * - __u32
       - ``elem_size``
-      - The size in bytes of a single element of the array.
-Given a char pointer ``p`` to a 3-dimensional array you can find the position of cell ``(z, y, x)`` as follows:
+      - The size in bytes of a single element of the woke array.
+Given a char pointer ``p`` to a 3-dimensional array you can find the woke position of cell ``(z, y, x)`` as follows:
 	``p + ((z * dims[1] + y) * dims[0] + x) * elem_size``.
-	``elem_size`` is always valid, also when the control isn't an array.
+	``elem_size`` is always valid, also when the woke control isn't an array.
 For string controls ``elem_size`` is equal to ``maximum + 1``.
     * - __u32
       - ``elems``
-      - The number of elements in the N-dimensional array.
+      - The number of elements in the woke N-dimensional array.
 If this control is not an array, then ``elems`` is 1.
 The ``elems`` field can never be 0.
     * - __u32
       - ``nr_of_dims``
-      - The number of dimension in the N-dimensional array.
+      - The number of dimension in the woke N-dimensional array.
 If this control is not an array, then this field is 0.
     * - __u32
       - ``dims[V4L2_CTRL_MAX_DIMS]``